Jhgomez/redes2/Commands.md

 6. Repeat steps 3-5 **on router 1**, `ip routing`, `router ospf 20`(different proccess number), `network 193.50.10.0 0.0.0.255 area 100`(same are), next network `network 193.50.20.0 0.0.0.255 area 100`(same area)

 7. Repeat step 6 **on router 3**

+### Dinamically Route VLANs
+We have examples using EIGRP and OSPF [here](./Lab/Clase6.pdf).
+Note here we use multilayer switches which are layer 3 devices just like routers but routes are used when routing physical networks.

+It is important to activate intervlan communication, if using dynamic routing, before configuring any **IGP** protocol by using the following command if using layer 3 swqitches
+* **`ip routing`**: run it in config mode

 #### Example using EIGRP
 I couldn't made setup this topology, so I need to confirm the steps to make it work.
 You can see the topology [here](./Lab/Clase6.pdf).
 Use following commands: